twoBirds/twobirds-core/README.md

 It is JS-linted, jasmine tested and this package contains the complete API documentation.

-tB is the minimum possible solution for an application framework.
+tB is the minimum possible toolkit to create application / application framework.

 It consists of 3 parts: